-Dylan Paul is an actor in the company of Moulin Rouge the Musical, opening on Broadway at the Al Hirschfeld Theatre in 2019.
+Dylan Paul is an actor in the Broadway company of Moulin Rouge the Musical, playing at the Al Hirschfeld Theatre.
 His Broadway debut was with Cabaret at Roundabout Theatre Company’s Studio 54 and he has played principal roles with the Oregon, Illinois, and Houston Shakespeare Festivals, the Folger Shakespeare Theatre, and the American Shakespeare Center.
 In tandem with a performance career, Dylan has pursued a research and teaching agenda centered on heightened text, voice, and speech.

 As a Fulbright research grant recipient, he examined heightened text in Trinidadian Masquerade, additionally creating the Traditional Mas Archive.
 As a free resource dedicated to preserving Mas performance practices, it has been exhibited at the National Museum and Art Gallery of Trinidad and Tobago.
 Other research efforts include the redesign and standardization of the International Dialects of English Archive, a major online tool for the study of accents and dialects of English as spoken in over 120 countries.